Sustainable Agriculture for Habitat Conservation

 Balancing competing needs

-As part of a broader effort to protect the Basin’s water supplies and those that depend on it, NatureVest, launched the Murray-Darling Basin Balanced Water Fund, the first impact investment-driven solution to use water markets to balance the water needs of farmers, communities
+As part of a broader effort to protect the Basin’s water supplies and those that depend on it, NatureVest, launched the Murray-Darling Basin Balanced Water Fund, the first impact investment-driven solution to use water markets to balance the water needs of farmers, communities and nature.
+The AU$27 million, Fund provides a unique opportunity to invest in permanent water rights that will provide water security for agriculture and restore critical wetlands, while delivering financial returns to investors.

 The Fund’s environmental watering program will target wetlands rich in conservation value located on private lands that are not currently targeted by the Australian Commonwealth’s existing environmental watering plan.
 The Fund’s long-term conservation goals include improving waterfowl, fish and amphibian breeding and migration, as well as restoring the health of native plants.
 Additionally, the Fund will look to restore important Aboriginal cultural and spiritual lands, many of which include wetland areas.